swseverance/core/tutorials/guides/02_react/react.md

 The latest feedback from the users is that their desktops very quickly become cluttered with multiple floating windows.
 The **Glue42 Core** [Workspaces](../../capabilities/windows/workspaces/index.html) feature solves exactly that problem.

-The new requirement is that when a user clicks on a client in the Clients application, a new Workspace should open displaying detailed information about the selected client in one app and his stocks portfolio in another.
+The new requirement is that when a user clicks on a client in the Clients application, a new Workspace should open displaying detailed information about the selected client in one app and their stocks portfolio in another.
 When the user clicks on a stock, a third application should appear in the same Workspace displaying more details about the selected stock.
 You will create a **Client Details** application for displaying information about the selected client.

 Go to the **Clients** and **Stocks** apps and comment out all logic and imports related to Channels, introduced in a previous chapter.
 Instead, you will use Workspaces to allow the users to work with multiple clients at once and organize their desktop at the same time.
-Channels and Workspaces can, of course, be used together to provide extremely enhanced user experience, but in order to focus entirely on working with Workspaces, the Channels functionality will be ignored.
+Channels and Workspaces can, of course, be used together to provide extremely enhanced user experience, but in order to focus entirely on Workspaces, the Channels functionality will be ignored.
+Remove the "Stocks" button from the **Clients** app and all logic related to it.
+Go to the **Stock Details** app and remove the element displaying whether the selected client has the selected stock in their portfolio and all logic related to this element.

 Use the [Workspaces API](../../reference/core/latest/workspaces/index.html) documentation as a reference when working on this chapter.